-As of December 31, 2013, we had approximately \$2.2 billion face amount of real estate securities, including \$1.3 billion of Agency ARM RMBS and \$872.9 million of Non-Agency RMBS.
-These investments were financed with repurchase agreements with an aggregate face amount of approximately \$1.3 billion for Agency ARM RMBS and approximately \$287.8 million for Non-Agency RMBS.
-As of December 31, 2013, a total face amount of \$848.6 million of our Non-Agency portfolio was serviced by Nationstar.
-The total UPB of the loans underlying these Nationstar serviced Non-Agency RMBS was approximately \$17.1 billion as of December 31, 2013.
+As of December 31, 2014, we had approximately \$3.5 billion face amount of real estate securities, including \$1.6 billion of Agency RMBS and \$1.9 billion of Non-Agency RMBS.
+These investments were financed with repurchase agreements with an aggregate face amount of approximately \$1.7 billion for Agency RMBS and approximately \$539.0 million for Non-Agency RMBS.
+As of December 31, 2014, a total face amount of \$1.7 billion of our Non-Agency portfolio and approximately \$92.9 million of our Agency portfolio was serviced or master serviced by Nationstar.
+The total UPB of the loans underlying these Nationstar serviced Non-Agency RMBS was approximately \$7.5 billion as of December 31, 2014.
+We hold a limited right to cleanup call options with respect to certain securitization trusts master serviced or serviced by Nationstar with an aggregate UPB of underlying mortgage loans of approximately \$93.4 billion, whereby, when the outstanding balance falls below a pre-determined threshold, we can effectively purchase the underlying mortgage loans by repaying all of the outstanding securitization financing at par, in exchange for a fee paid to Nationstar.
+We similarly hold a limited right to cleanup call options with respect to certain securitization trusts master serviced by frequencies and the securitization trusts master serviced by repaying all of the outstanding securitization financing at par, in exchange for a fee paid to Nationstar.
+We similarly hold a limited right to cleanup call options with respect to certain securitization trusts master serviced by SLS with an aggregate UPB of underlying mortgage loans of approximately \$1.9 billion.